acraugh/pds4-context-products/README.md

 - Make sure the file name ends in "_v1.0", with a file extension of ".xml".
-- Create the new context product in the corresponding context type folder (a new instrument goes in the *context-pds4/instrument* folder, a new mission goes in the *context-pds4/ investigation* folder, etc.).
+- Create the new context product in the corresponding context type folder (a new instrument goes in the *context-pds4/instrument* folder, a new mission goes in the *context-pds4/ investigation* folder, etc.) of your own working branch.
 Make sure to use the full file name with the version number and extension.
 - Follow the [Guide to PDS4 Context Products](https://pds.nasa.gov/datastandards/documents/context/PDS4_Context_Products_Guide.v3.pdf)
-for including association and other aspects of content specific to the context type.
+for including associations and other aspects of content specific to the context type.
 - Validate the context product using the *Validate Tool*, if possible.

 You only need to focus on creating the context product itself.
 EN will handle the updates